oplS15projects/FP4-proposal/README.md

 * The data that the user has supplied to the program is then sent through a parser that breaks it apart and passes down to the handler to be processed.

 ### Deliverable and Demonstration
 * The goal is to have a program that is simple , powerful and easy to build upon.
-Simple in terms that it allows the user to enter there expression without the need of worrying about what buttons to press or what order it is needed to be entered.
+Simple in terms that it allows the user to enter their expression without the need of worrying about what buttons to press or what order it is needed to be entered.
 The power of the program will come from the ease at which the program can be expanded on to add new math functions.
 * During the demonstration the goal is to let the programs ease of use be the focal point.
-To do this people will be able to come to the system and take it for a spin by trying out there favorite math expression.
+To do this people will be able to come to the system and take it for a spin by trying out their favorite math expression.
-* Also at the demonstration a example of how to add functionality to the program will be shown  so that users can get a sense of how simple it is for them to build on the platform.
+* Also at the demonstration, an example of how to add functionality to the program will be shown  so that users can get a sense of how simple it is for them to build on the platform.

 ### Evaluation of Results
 * We are able to input controlled math expressions that have known results that we have calculated by hand.